fcarvalhopacheco/whots19-data-report/docs/source/3_section.md

 surface and detectable, though minor, down to the 125 m ADCP.

 Post-recovery inspection found every MicroCAT intact with its antifoulant capsule.
-Preliminary checks show high-quality records from all units except those flagged in {numref}`table-8`; definitive assessment awaits post-deployment calibrations and QA/QC (see {ref}`/5_section.md#microcat-data-processing-procedures`, {ref}`/6_section.md#microcat-data`).
+High-quality records were obtained from all units except those flagged in {numref}`table-8` (see {ref}`/5_section.md#microcat-data-processing-procedures`, {ref}`/6_section.md#microcat-data`).
 One exception is SN 2769, which failed to log pressure and conductivity, although no external damage to the sensor or its